TugboatQA/docs/content/starter-configs/tutorials/drupal-8.md

         - ln -snf "${TUGBOAT_ROOT}/web" "${DOCROOT}"

         # A common practice in many Drupal projects is to store the config and
-        # private files outside of the Drupal root.
+        # private files outside the Drupal root.
 If that's the case for your
         # project, you can either specify the absolute paths to those
         # directories in your settings.local.php, or you can symlink them in
         # here.
 Here is an example of the latter option: